 Base Camp Trek Day 6: Acclimatisation Day Dingboche 4350m

-The physical strain became very clear and the headaches were starting to get stronger.
-I also noticed at this point my appetite was quite shot and I was getting dependent on chocolate – and even that was an effort!
+The physical strain became very clear, and the headaches started to get stronger.
+I also noticed at this point my appetite was quite shot and I was getting dependent on chocolate – and even that was an effort.

-Getting down was almost more of a challenge than getting up!
+Getting down was almost more of a challenge than getting up.
 This was one of our first descents.
 I do prefer an ascent to a descent in general.
-I always think I must have gone toppling down a mountain in a previous life!
+I always think I must have gone toppling down a mountain in a previous life.

 This was quite a big tea house though so there were a couple of communal warm areas.
 They also still had a good range of snacks and of course ginger, honey and lemon tea to help make the afternoon and evening go faster.